ceci2105/Repair_assignment_project2_1/README.md

 # Project 2_1: Mills Game 🎮

-This project implements the classic board game Nine Men's Morris (also known as Mills.
+This project implements the classic board game Nine Men's Morris (also known as Mills).

 **Features:**